Home | Dubai forum | Print

 One of the great things about education and schooling in Dubai is the opportunity to meet students from a variety of countries and cultures and form valuable life-long friendships with them, as well as gaining a much greater global awareness compared to reading a social studies book in your home country.
 This effect is of course lessened if children attend a school with predominantly one nationality eg the Icelandic school of snowmobile maintenance and walrus wrestling (with apologies to any Icelanders reading this).
 Focus on the benefits of getting educated in a Dubai or other UAE school, and it will be a great time and a highly memorable experience.
 But do investigate carefully where you're going before packing up, so you don't wind up in an intolerable situation.

-Abu Dhabi and Dubai have the greatest number of schools, unsurprisingly, and Sharjah and Al Ain also have a reasonable range of schools but it's harder to find a good one.
+Abu Dhabi and Dubai have the greatest number of schools, unsurprisingly, and Sharjah and Al Ain also have a reasonable range of schools but it's more difficult to find a good one.
 The smaller emirates of Ajman, Umm Al Quwain, Fujairah, and Ras Al Khaimah have a limited number of options, and some parents living in those emirates opt to send their children to schools in one of larger cities.

 For expats, children will often go to a private school catering to whatever nationality and qualification preference you have, or an international school with a more mixed student body.
 There are American and British curriculum schools of course.
 But there are also Arabic, Australian, French, German, Indian, Iranian, Japanese, Russian etc curriculum schools based in Dubai and the UAE.
 Some of these schools are governed by the embassy of that country (a total of 18 in the UAE in 2006).